xsolla/xsolla-launcher-build/README.md

  create_account_link |  URL to redirect the user after successful registration. restore_password_link | URL to redirect the user to after successful password recovery. is_username_email | Whether to show the *Email* or the *Username* placeholder during authentication in Launcher.
 Can be ‘true’ (to show *Email*) and ‘false’ (to show *Username*).
-Default is ‘true’. default_news_tab | Whether to show news from all the games (‘all’) or from a particular one.
+Default is ‘true’. hide_all_news_button | Hidding a "All News" button on news screen.
+Can be ‘true’ and ‘false’.
+Default is ‘false’.
+Does not work when start page is enabled default_news_tab | Whether to show news from all the games (‘all’) or from a particular one.
 To show news from a particular game, specify the project ID from Publisher Account. always_open_default_news_tab | Whether to always show news set up in the default_news_tab object.
 If ‘true’, the news are displayed as specified in the default_news_tab object.
 If ‘false’, the news are displayed as specified in "default_news_tab" object only for the first opening, and then each game shows its own news.
 Default is ‘false’. cdn_try_load_count  | Number of attempts to download the game file.